 Status - Red List, IUCN -

-DD (Global or one of the sub regions) EN (Mediterranean) EN (Global or one of the sub regions) LC (Global or one of the sub regions)
+DD (Europe) EN (Mediterranean) LC (Global or one of the sub regions)